About registration of a food business

 What is registration?

-Registration is necessary so that we have up-to-date information on your food premises so that our Environmental Health (Commercial) officers can visit and carry out inspections.
+Registration is necessary so that we have up-to-date information on your food premises.
+This way, our Environmental Health (Commercial) officers can visit and carry out inspections.

 Food registration is not a form of licensing and does not give approval to trade.